 In Portland the NWIBL works with the City parks and makes every effort to assign an Official Field Custodian to each field.
 This person is responsible for ensuring access to each field and that bases are provided.
-If this does not occur, please call the Game Day Emergency Phone at 503-208-2009. or 818-687-3781
+If this does not occur, please call the Game Day Emergency Phone at 503-208-2009. or call text to 818-687-3781